dailymotion/vast-client-js/docs/api/vast-tracker.md

 });
 ```

-Here is the list of event emitted by the class:
+Here is the list of events emitted by the class:
  * **`complete`** - Only for linear ads with a duration.
 Emitted after `complete()` has been called.
  * **`clickthrough`** - Emitted when calling `click()` if there is at least one <clickThroughURLTemplate> element.
 A URL will be passed as a data
  * **`close`** - Only for non-linear ads, emitted when `close()` is called